 If you were involved in a rear-end motorcycle collision, you might be in a tough financial situation now.
 You don’t have to deal with this alone.
 Why jeopardize your recovery by stressing about medical bills, lost wages, and legal hassle?

 One call to Kiley Law Group at 888-437-2584 can make a difference.
-Schedule your free consultation to learn about your rights to recover compensation.
+Schedule your free consultation with our personal injury attorneys to learn about your rights to recover compensation.

 Understanding How Rear-End Motorcycle Collisions Occur

 A rear-end accident is when one vehicle strikes another from behind.
 Rear-end collisions accounted for about 18 percent of all collisions in 2020.
 Some crashes occur because other drivers don’t understand how to share the road with motorcycles safely.

 - Exercise caution when you see a motorcycle with its turn signal activated; some motorcycle signals are non-canceling, and other drivers can misunderstand the motorcyclist’s intentions if a motorcyclist forgets to turn the signal off

 - Signal intentions with a turn signal even if no one is behind you

 - Check your mirrors and blind spots for bikes before changing lanes or merging into traffic, particularly at intersections

 - Leave an appropriate distance, at least 3 or 4 seconds of stopping time, between you and a motorcycle to give its rider more time to move or stop when necessary